 The standard specialty license plate will cost $10 annually (due in addition to regular license fees).
 A personalized version of the plate, where you choose the characters, will cost an additional $30 (for a total of $40 annually).
 However, we have secured funding to cover applicants’ initial $10 fee.

 How many characters are displayed on the license plate?
 Will we be able to request specific ones?

-Do we have any choice in the colors used on the plate?
+Do we have any choice over the colors used on the plate?